eugenekolo/github-scripts/README.md

 - [juice-shop](https://github.com/bkimminich/juice-shop) - OWASP Juice Shop is an intentionally insecure webapp for security trainings written entirely in Javascript which encompasses the entire OWASP Top Ten and other severe security flaws.
 - [dual-captions](https://github.com/mikesteele/dual-captions) - 🌐 Captions in two languages for YouTube & Netflix
 - [racer](https://github.com/sakurity/racer) - One-click utility to test race conditions
-- [insomnia](https://github.com/getinsomnia/insomnia) - The most intuitive cross-platform REST API Client 😴
+- [insomnia](https://github.com/getinsomnia/insomnia) - Cross-platform HTTP and GraphQL Client
 - [pibakery](https://github.com/davidferguson/pibakery) - The blocks based, easy to use setup tool for Raspberry Pi
 - [You-Dont-Need-jQuery](https://github.com/nefe/You-Dont-Need-jQuery) - Examples of how to do query, style, dom, ajax, event etc like jQuery with plain javascript.
 - [You-Dont-Need-Lodash-Underscore](https://github.com/you-dont-need/You-Dont-Need-Lodash-Underscore) - List of JavaScript methods which you can use natively + ESLint Plugin